cozygene/CellTypeSpecificMethylationAnalysis/README.md

 ## Installation

-The package has a requirement of R version 3.5.0 or greater (for loading the optional `CellTypeSpecificMethylationData` package.
+The package has a requirement of R version 3.5.0 or greater (for loading the optional `CellTypeSpecificMethylationData` package).
 The results found in Rahmani et al. (2020) were run using R version 3.6.0.
 Other package requirements are listed in the Imports section of the DESCRIPTION file.